A Lesson to Learn: Opendoor Technologies Inc. (OPEN)

 Citigroup gave a rating of “Buy” to OPEN, setting the target price at $34 in the report published on March 18th of the previous year.

-Volatility was left at 6.56%, however, over the last 30 days, the volatility rate increased by 5.88%, as shares surge +7.49% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -36.57% lower at present.
+Volatility was left at 7.27%, however, over the last 30 days, the volatility rate increased by 9.94%, as shares sank -24.72% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -52.41% lower at present.

-During the last 5 trading sessions, OPEN rose by +2.59%, which changed the moving average for the period of 200-days by -45.26% in comparison to the 20-day moving average, which settled at $14.62.
-In addition, Opendoor Technologies Inc. saw 3.15% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, OPEN fell by -22.25%, which changed the moving average for the period of 200-days by -50.69% in comparison to the 20-day moving average, which settled at $14.05.
+In addition, Opendoor Technologies Inc. saw -22.25% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at OPEN starting from Keffer Pueo, who purchase 137,533 shares at the price of $14.51 back on Dec 02.
-After this action, Keffer Pueo now owns 400,749 shares of Opendoor Technologies Inc., valued at $1,995,343 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at OPEN starting from Morillo Daniel, who sale 226,853 shares at the price of $14.64 back on Dec 31.
+After this action, Morillo Daniel now owns 2,107,968 shares of Opendoor Technologies Inc., valued at $3,320,357 using the latest closing price.

 Stock Fundamentals for OPEN